 Earlier this week I went to KQED to do an interview with Scott Simon for NPR’s Weekend Edition, to air Feb 9.
 I am a huge NPR fan and didn’t sleep much the night before (visions of listeners all over the country looking at each other and saying “who is this fool on the radio?”) 😅

-Mornings are often rushed, anxious affairs in our house, with one kid waking up late after having sworn the night before (while assembling Boba Fett armor out of cardboard and hot glue) that he had absolutely, positively, finished all his homework (not), and another child remarking plaintively that today was the PTA breakfast and where are the muffins for my class?
-All with chickens to be fed, lunches packed, and unwashed PE uniforms discovered in backpacks.
+I woke up to a wonderful surprise the other morning.
+Mornings are often rushed, anxious affairs in our house, with one kid waking up late after having sworn the night before (while assembling Boba Fett armor out of cardboard and hot glue) that he had absolutely, positively, finished all his homework (not), and another childContinue reading “THE NIGHT TIGER: A Starred Review from Kirkus!”

+It’s been a long time coming, but my second book is finally done and we have an official announcement!
+Hooray!!
 For those kind and long-suffering readers and friends who’ve been on this journey with me, you’ll know that a few years ago I started saying things like “Oh ya, this book is almost done!” andContinue reading “THE NIGHT TIGER – a chocolate-fueled update!”

 When I was a university student, I once organized a kung fu/ramen party.
 This consisted of renting martial arts movies and providing a wide variety of instant noodles to eat along with the action.
 “What kind of party is this?” said my then boyfriend (now husband).

 Today’s guest blogger is the talented Alison Klein, who combines a keen eye for literature with an equally discerning palate.
 Alison lives in Amsterdam and likes to read in the plane or on her roof terrace, or wherever else books happen to be.